niruse/cloudflare_abuse_monitor/README.md

 ## 🧠 Notes

 - Checked IPs are stored in `cloudflare_checked_ips.json`
-- IPs are rechecked weekly
-- You can change update interval in `sensor.py` with `SCAN_INTERVAL`
+- You can change the update interval of all the sensors by modifying the SCAN_INTERVAL value inside sensor.py.

 ---